Sophie Antonia of Brunswick-Wolfenbüttel, Duchess of Saxe-Coburg-Saalfeld

 Sophie Antonia had fifteen siblings:

-Sophie Antonia had connections to a number of royal families.
+Sophie Antonia had connections to several royal families.
 She was the paternal aunt of Ivan VI, Emperor of All Russia, first cousin of Maria Theresa, Archduchess of Austria, and Queen of Hungary, Croatia, and Bohemia, and first cousin of Peter II, Emperor of All Russia.

 Schloss Salzdahlum with its baroque gardens in 1721; Credit – Wikipedia

 Sophie Antonia spent her childhood with her family at a Versailles-like palace, Schloss Salzdahlum (link in German).
-Because she was related to many royal families, Sophie Antonia was considered as a bride for a number of princes.
-However, she was not considered attractive which resulted in the failure of many marriage negotiations.
-Through contacts of her eldest brother Karl, she found a marriage possibility in Ernst Friedrich of Saxe-Coburg-Saalfeld, who was the same age as her.
+Because she was related to many royal families, Sophie Antonia was considered as a bride for several princes.
+However, she was not considered attractive, resulting in the failure of many marriage negotiations.
+Through the contacts of her eldest brother Karl, she found a marriage possibility with Ernst Friedrich of Saxe-Coburg-Saalfeld, who was the same age as her.
 Ernst Friedrich, the eldest son of Franz Josias, Duke of Saxe-Coburg-Saalfeld and Anna Sophie of Schwarzburg-Rudolstadt, had little success with women because he was mocked for his looks.
 He was delighted with Sophie Antonia and they became engaged early in 1749.
 On April 23, 1749, the two were married in Coburg, Duchy of Saxe-Coburg-Saalfeld, now in the German state of Bavaria.
 The marriage was considered happy and the couple had seven children but only three survived childhood:

 Ernst Friedrich, Duke of Saxe-Coburg-Saalfeld; Credit – Wikipedia